-MODEL CHECK-LIST FOR EVALUATION OF SEMINAR
+MODEL CHECK-LIST FOR EVALUATION OF SEMINAR PRESENTATIONS

-PRESENTATIONS

-Date:
+Name of the Student:

-Name of the Faculty/Observer:
+Name of the Faculty/Observer: Date:

-S1.
+Name of the racuity/Observer.
+Date

+Sl.
 Items for observation during Poor Below Average Good Very

 No. presentation Average Good

-0 1 2 3 4
+- 0 1 2 3 4

-1. Whether other relevant publications consulted
+1. Whether other relevant

+publications consulted

+paonearons consumed

-2. Whether cross references have been consulted
+2. Whether cross references have

+been consulted

+been consulted

 3. Completeness of Preparation

 4. Clarity of Presentation

+· ·

 5. Understanding of subject

 6. Ability to answer questions

 7. Time scheduling

-8. Appropriate use of Audio-Visual aids
+8. Appropriate use of Audio-Visual

+aids

 9. Overall performance

+-

 10. Any other observation

-Total Score 1
+Total Score